 ‘I think it is often an under-reported aspect of the profession, but a lot of dentists suffer from stress and burnout, which has negative psychological impacts on them outside of their surgeries and trickles into their personal lives,’ says Dr Bagasi.

-The stress and burnout he refers to stems from a number of sources – all of which are essential to stay on top of, if dentists are to run a successful practice.
+The stress and burnout he refers to stems from several sources – all of which are essential to stay on top of, if dentists are to run a successful practice.

 Elements such as; complaints from disgruntled patients, financial concerns placed by the pressure of NHS’ units of dental activity (UDA) targets, dealing with personal issues, changing regulations and ongoing Care Quality Commission (CQC) inspections, to name but a few.